phase-0/phase-0/ee/petertorr-smith/5-reflection.md

 I got into the technical readings and challenges quickly and nailed through the technical aspects of the sprint in 2-3 days.
 I also coupled that with reasonably regular meditation.

 ## What didn't I do well this sprint?
 I lagged behind / got blocked on the blogs, and I burnt myself out with some very late nights doing the tech assignments.
+It's not in the spirit of "reflection" to be doing this way after the sprint and into the next.
 I said to myself I was going to get up early to study, but I've yet to get that pattern sorted.

 ## What can I improve on next sprint?